Attica Market and Main Historic District

-Attica Market and Main Historic District is a national historic district located at Attica in Wyoming County, New York.
+Attica Market and Main Historic District is a national historic district in Attica, New York.
 The district encompasses 23 contributing buildings in the central business district of Attica.
 The district developed between about 1827 and 1915, and includes buildings in a variety of architectural styles including Greek Revival, Italianate, Second Empire, and Romanesque Revival.
 Notable buildings include the Farmer's Bank (1856), Walbridge Block (1853), Pfender Block (c.
 1855), Young-Krauss Block (1907), Scott Building (1827), American Hall (1872), the Hardware Block (1853), and Masonic Temple (1908).

 It was listed on the National Register of Historic Places in 2013.